Rugby union: History

 Former Rugby School student Albert Pell is credited with having formed the first "football" team while a student at Cambridge University.
 Major private schools each used different rules during this early period, with former pupils from Rugby and Eton attempting to carry their preferred rules through to their universities.
 A significant event in the early development of rugby football was the production of a written set of rules at Rugby School in 1845, followed by the Cambridge Rules that were drawn up in 1848.

 Formed in 1863, the national governing body The Football Association (FA) began codifying a set of universal football rules.
 These new rules specifically banned players from running with the ball in hand and also disallowed hacking (kicking players in the shins), both of which were legal and common tactics under the Rugby School's rules of the sport.
 In protest at the imposition of the new rules, the Blackheath Club left the FA followed by several other clubs that also favoured the "Rugby Rules".
 Although these clubs decided to ban hacking soon afterwards, the split was permanent, and the FA's codified rules became known as "association football" whilst the clubs that had favoured the Rugby Rules formed the Rugby Football Union in 1871, and their code became known as "rugby football".

 In 1895, there was a major schism within rugby football in England in which numerous clubs from Northern England resigned from the RFU over the issue of reimbursing players for time lost from their workplaces.
 The split highlighted the social and class divisions in the sport in England.
 Although the rules of the game were not a factor in the split, the breakaway teams subsequently adopted some rule changes and this became the separate code of "rugby league".
 The RFU's code thereafter took on the name "rugby union" to differentiate it from rugby league, but both versions of the sport are known simply as "rugby" throughout most of the world.

 First internationals

-The first rugby football international was played on 27 March 1871 between Scotland and England in Edinburgh.
+The first rugby football international was played on 27 March 1871 between the men's Scotland and England in Edinburgh.
 Scotland won the game by one goal and one try to one goal.
 By 1881 both Ireland and Wales had representative teams and in 1883 the first international competition, the Home Nations Championship had begun.
 1883 is also the year of the first rugby sevens tournament, the Melrose Sevens, which is still held annually.

 Two important overseas tours took place in 1888: a British Isles team visited Australia and New Zealand—although a private venture, it laid the foundations for future British and Irish Lions tours; and the 1888–89 New Zealand Native football team brought the first overseas team to British spectators.